JaneliaSciComp/BigStitcher-Spark/README.md

 ```
 *Note: here I save it as UINT8 [0..255] and scale all intensities between `10` and `512` to that range.
 If you omit `UINT8`, it'll save as `FLOAT32` and no `minIntensity` and `maxIntensity` are required. `UINT16` [0..65535] is also supported.*

+***Importantly: since we have more than one channel, I specified to use channel 0, otherwise the channels are fused together, which is most likely not desired.
+Same applies if multiple timepoints are present.***

 And for local spark you need JVM paramters (8 cores, 50GB RAM):